TheRotze/crop_planner/readme.md

 <b>Example 2 - Corn</b><br>
 Corn takes 14 days to grow after the day it is planted.
 In Spring and Fall, it is planted once and can yield a total of 11 Corn.
 The last harvest occurs on Day 55.
-Seeds cost 150g, and Corn sells for 50g.
+Seeds cost 150g, and Corn sells for a minimum of 50g.
 <pre>
 ((11 * 50g) - (150g * 1)) / (55 - 1)
 400g / 54